-The MCSU anticipates purchasing 9 police vehicles during FY23; however, it is unknown the type of vehicle(s) that will be available due to state contract negotiations.
-The projected costs identified above is based on historical data from previous vehicle purchases.
-Vehicle and associated equipment project costs include the purchase of 9 police vehicles, light and radio installation packages, push bumpers, and any other associated equipment.
+The MCSU anticipates purchasing 7 police vehicles at \$42,000 each during FY24; however, the type of vehicle(s) that will be available is unknown due to state contract negotiations.
+The projected costs identified above are based on previous vehicle purchases' historical data.

+Associated equipment project costs include purchasing lights/siren and radio installation packages, push bumpers, and other associated equipment per vehicle.
+Based on historical data these costs are approximately \$18,000 per vehicle based on historical data.